CSE237SP2022/project-hofstra_shangold_wang/README.md

 Is there anything that you implemented but doesn't currently work?
 I don't think so.

-## Statistics Branch
+## Player-deck-helper-methods Branch
 What user stories were completed this iteration?
-I have finished a class that calculateese basic statistics/summary of an String array input including the word count and the first longest word.
+Helper methods were made to help with game functionality.
+This includes methods to check if a player has a given card and methods to take cards from another player or the main deck.
+Methods were also made to determine when a player has a full set of any card number or if any deck is out of cards.

-What user stories do you intend to complete next iteration? making methods that calculate more advanced statistics/summary of the String array input such as the total number of characters or all longest words if there is a tie.
+What user stories do you intend to complete next iteration?
+Methods can be added for a computer player to automate parts of a turn.
+This would allow users to play both against other players or against the computer.

 Is there anything that you implemented but doesn't currently work?
 No, I believe everything works currently.